cardeapay/stack/docs/srs/srs.md

 ## 1.1.
 Purpose
 <a name="1_1_purpose"></a>

 An abstract description of the Cardea Platform is required as a communication and coordination mean between the technical and non-technical teams.
-This overview provides enough informations for one to understand the Platform and its functions without a deep technical knowledge.
+This overview provides enough information for one to understand the Platform and its functions without a deep technical knowledge.

 ## 1.2.
 Scope
 <a name="1_2_scope"></a>